yassinhawari/smartOffice/README.md

 ## Contact

-For any questions or suggestions, please contact [Your Name] at [your email].
+For any questions or suggestions, please contact me at hawari.yassine.yh@gmail.com.